How Can I Sell My House During a Divorce? How Can I Keep It?

 This article is not legal advice.
 It's not designed to talk about your specific situation.
 The general information we provide here is for those who anticipate going through a divorce in California or are already in the middle of one.

-Our family law firm is located in Orange County and has three offices – Santa Ana, Mission Viejo and Newport Beach.
-If you need help with your Orange County divorce case and have a situation that involves keeping or selling your home during divorce, please contact us for an initial strategy session.
+Our family law firm is located in Orange County and has offices in Santa Ana, Newport Beach and Los Angeles.
+If you need help with your divorce case in Southern California and have a situation that involves keeping or selling your home during divorce, please contact us for an initial strategy session.

 Now, let's get to these important issues.
 We will start with a preliminary question we are sometimes asked.